U.S. flag

 The hard-working men and women of Arizona's county offices are at the forefront of our efforts and remain the primary contact for program participation.
 We encourage you to speak with the staff at your local FSA office on how we can be of service.
 Our website can help you learn more about FSA programs and services.

-On March 17, 2022, Secretary of Agriculture, Thomas J. Vilsack, under 7 CFR 759.5(a), designated two (2) Arizona counties as a primary disaster area due to drought intensity value during the growing season of 1) D2 Drought-Severe for 8 or more consecutive weeks or 2) D3 Drought-Extreme or D4 Drought-Exceptional.
+On November 20, 2023, Secretary of Agriculture, Thomas J. Vilsack, under 7 CFR 759.5(a), designated one (1) Arizona County as a primary disaster area due to drought intensity value during the growing season of 1) 02 Drought Severe for 8 or more consecutive weeks or 2) 03 Drought-Extreme or 04 Drought-Exceptional.

 In accordance with section 321(a) of the Consolidated Farm and Rural Development Act, counties that are contiguous to a designated primary county will be named as contiguous counties where eligible family farmers may qualify for FSA emergency loan assistance.
 For this designation the contiguous counties in Arizona and surrounding states are: